cholasimmons/bun-elysia-modular_auth/README.md

 ## Authenticating a User
 The endpoint `/auth/register` allows you to create a new user account, while `/auth/login` logs you in.
-This auth system uses cookies, not JWT.
+This auth system uses cookies and JWT's.
 The cookie name along with other configuration settings can be set in `_config/consts.ts`